Will Continue the Fight for Progressive Values Started by Congressman-Elect Jimmy Gomez

 Alex De Ocampo is entering the race for the 51st Assembly District that will be vacant as a result of Congressman-Elect Jimmy Gomez's victory.

-A son of Filipino immigrants who came to Historic Filipinotown to flee the Marcos regime, De Ocampo uniquely understands the struggle many working people and immigrant families face when trying to make a new life in Los Angeles.
+A son of Filipino immigrants who came to Historic Filipinotown in the 1970s, De Ocampo uniquely understands the struggle many working people and immigrant families face when trying to make a new life in Los Angeles.
 Despite growing up in intense poverty, De Ocampo was able to take advantage of opportunities made possible to him by public education and the entertainment industry.

 "I'm excited for my dear friend, Jimmy Gomez, to be representing our community in Congress.
 He has served us well and we need to ensure that his track record of progressive leadership will continue in the Assembly.
 I'm running because I want California to lead the way when it comes to building a stronger economy, providing high-quality education and job training, welcoming immigrants, and ensuring access to affordable and quality health care for all.
 I will work to ensure that everyone, no matter their background, has the opportunity to succeed," stated De Ocampo.